nmquan19/LAB-Points_of_Interest_Finder/README.md

 ## Usage

+### Location Search
 1. Enter a location name in Vietnam (e.g., "Hanoi", "Ho Chi Minh City", "Da Nang")
 2. Click the "Search" button or press Enter
-3. View the location and 5 points of interest on the map
+3. View the location and points of interest on the map
 4. Check the real-time weather information for the selected location
 5. Click on markers to see more details about each location
 6. Scroll down to see a detailed list of all points of interest with icons and coordinates

+### Translation Feature
+1. Navigate to the "Translate" section
+2. Enter the text you want to translate in the input box
+3. Select your target language from the dropdown menu
+4. Click "Translate" button or press Enter
+5. View the translated text in the output area
+6. Click "Copy" to copy the translation to clipboard
+7. Click "Clear" to reset and start a new translation

 ## API Endpoints